-Some of us might recall passing out a particularly bad tract with impersonal, formulaic outlines and oversimplified descriptions of Christian faith.
-We might cringe because, in that moment, we felt misrepresented and disingenuous.
+Some of us might recall passing out a particularly bad tract with impersonal, formulaic outlines and oversimplified descriptions of the Christian faith.
+We might cringe because, at that moment, we felt misrepresented and disingenuous.

 Others of us might think back to a moment where we let fear and self-interest keep us from giving an account of the hope that is within us.
 We cringe not because we spoke, but because we remained passive and silent.

 These embarrassing moments hold a certain power over us.
 The errors we have observed and committed in attempting to share our faith can make many of us (myself included) want to give up on evangelism.

 In reading the Apostle Paul, I’ve concluded that some embarrassment should be expected.
 Instead of trying to avoid it, what if we decided to let evangelism be embarrassing for the right reasons?
 Taking our cues from Paul, here are at least two ways we should expect embarrassment in evangelism:

-1. Expect embarrassment for caring too much.
+1. Expect embarrassment for caring too much

 He had experienced firsthand the power of love that had stooped low.
 Paul testified in bewilderment to the love of God in Galatians 2:20, saying he lived by faith in “the Son of God, who loved me and gave Himself for me.”
 Christian evangelism is modeled after and motivated by God’s costly love.

 The thinking goes that the more we let everyone do their own thing, the more loving we are.
 The rub comes when the invasive love of God infringes on the cultural expectations of being loved.
 If you go the way of the cross, it will lead to you caring deeply for others in a way that can be, well, embarrassing.

-Christians by definition are Christ followers, and if we follow Him there is a good chance we will be misunderstood by how we love just as He was.
+Christians by definition are Christ-followers, and if we follow Him there is a good chance we will be misunderstood by how we love just as He was.
 Christ’s love compels us to pursue people relentlessly, to listen quietly, to serve humbly, to inquire thoughtfully, to give generously, to encourage honestly, and to challenge lovingly.

-2. Expect embarrassment because you believe in the resurrection.
+2. Expect embarrassment because you believe in the resurrection

-About 10 years ago on a busy south side street in Chicago, I had a cringeworthy moment when my valet co-worker asked why I was a Christian.
+About 10 years ago on a busy southside street in Chicago, I had a cringe-worthy moment when my valet co-worker asked why I was a Christian.
 I remember saying something to the effect of: “I confessed my sin and Jesus forgave me.
 He changed my life.”

 My answer was canned, and my friend sensed it.
 Without skipping a beat, he replied, “That’s what they all say!”